GeorgeNavratil/Door_Lock-DE1_Project/README.md

 ### Comparator

-**Modul**: The comparator accountable for showing information that is presented, meaning displaying the currently assigned PIN code, lighting a corresponding LED if the door is locked or unlocked and sending a signal to the door relay to unlock it.
+**Module**: The comparator accountable for showing information that is presented, meaning displaying the currently assigned PIN code, lighting a corresponding LED if the door is locked or unlocked and sending a signal to the door relay to unlock it.
 It’s important role is also to reset the code if the combination was incorrectly entered or when it was correct and will need to be put in the next time.
 Another thing is the ‘*’ key, which deletes the last number that was put in.

 **Simulation**: Signals s_digit includes outcoming values into comparator.
 There are numbers one two three and at fourth position is as first number five then is pressed star, number five is deleted and then is written number four (the right number).
 After the password is entered we press a cross, each number of the display is deleted, red LED light off, green LED light on and lock is open.
 With the next press a cross is the lock closed.
 In the end of the simulation we can see the situation when we enter the wrong password and the lock does not open.